fare-patches/gerbil-wiki/Getting-Started-with-Gerbil-development.md

 They also start a little faster, as there is no dynamic module loading at runtime.
 In addition, because all dependencies from the stdlib are compiled in together, you can apply global declarations like `(declare (not safe))` to the whole program, which can result in significant performance gains.
+And as of `Gerbil-v0.13-DEV-50-gaf81bba` the compiler performs full program optimization, resulting in further performance benefits.

 The downside is long compilation times and the limitation that the executable won't be able to use the expander or the compiler, as the meta parts of the Gerbil runtime are not linked in.
-Note that these are not fundamental limitations, but rather an artifact of the current implementation state.
-We expect to resolve them by Gerbil v1.0.

-When creating static executables, you will need to pass on options to the linker if you're relying on foreign libraries.
+Note that when creating static executables, you will need to pass on options to the linker if you're relying on foreign libraries.
 For example, to include a dependency on `zlib`: